 Pile your plate high with Parmesan cauliflower rice risotto, place your pan seared scallops on top and drizzle the whole thing with the citrus vinaigrette.
 Now, go enjoy this fancy meal in the comfort of your own home!

 - Zucchini Cannelloni with a Butternut Squash Filling

 - Seared Mahi Mahi with Strawberry Mint Salsa

 - Roasted Beetroot Pasta Sauce

-Seared Scallops & Parmesan Cauliflower Risotto with a Citrus Vinaigrette
+Pan Seared Scallops with Parmesan Cauliflower Risotto and Citrus Vinaigrette

 Parmesan Cauliflower Risotto